Port Huron, Michigan: Paper making

 There were two paper mills in Port Huron.
 The first was the Michigan Sulphite Fibre Company, later Port Huron Sulphite and Paper Company, which opened in 1888 and manufacturing paper clothing at a factory in along the Black River.
 The company later transitioned to more specialty types of paper, and was sold to the E. B. Eddy Company in 1987, which was acquired by Domtar in 1998.
 The mill specialized in papers for the medical and food service industries.

 Adjacent to the Domtar Mill is the site of the former Acheson Colloids Company.
 Dr. Edward Acheson in 1908 founded the company, which made a variety of chemical and carbon-based products.
 The carbon manufactured by Acheson would be used to produce carbon paper at the adjacent Port Huron Paper Company, under the Huron Copysette brand.
 The factory was purchased by Henkel and closed in 2010.
 However, Henkel continues to manufacture ink and carbon products using the Acheson name.

 Dunn Sulphite Paper Co. was erected upon the shores of Lake Huron in 1924, just north of the Blue Water Bridge.
 It too was a specialty paper mill and was owned by the Dunn Family of Port Huron for the first quarter-century of operation.
 After a series of sales to larger corporations, including the James River Corporation, the mill was purchased by a private equity firm in 2003 which re-instated the Dunn name.
 The Dunn Paper mill closed in 2022, and the remaining Dunn mills were renamed BiOrigin Specialty Products.

 Domtar closed the Port Huron mill in 2021.
 It was announced in 2025 that the former Domtar Mill was sold and would restart production on one if its paper machines under the ownership of Legacy Paper Group.

 Cement

 The Peerless Cement Company operated a cement plant just south of the Blue Water Bridge from 1924 to 1973.
 The waterfront site is now the location of the Edison Inn and Blue Water Convention Center.

 Automotive

 The Havers Motor Car Company produced cars in Port Huron from 1911 until 1914 in buildings previously used by the Port Huron Engine and Thresher Company.

-A variety of factories related to the automotive industry occupy Port Huron's Industrial Park on the city's south side.
-Many of these produce plastic components for vehicles.
+SMR Automotive manufactures rear view mirrors at facilities in Port Huron and nearby Marysville.

+Port Huron-based P.J.
+Wallbank Spring manufactures components for transmissions.

+Port Huron's industrial park is home to many companies that produce plastic components for vehicles, such as Prism Plastics, Huron Plastics Group, and International Automotive Components.